Home > Blog > WooCommerce > How to Make WooCommerce Multilingual for Free (Easy Method)

 As we mentioned earlier, TranslatePress gives you two ways to translate your store:

-• Manual translation using the visual editor.
+• Manual translation — translate everything from scratch using the visual editor.

-TranslatePress doesn’t charge you anything to use Google Translate, but you might need to pay for the Google Translate API if you have a large store.
-The Google Translate API lets you translate up to 500,000 characters per month for free (~100,000 words).
-After that, you’ll need to pay $20 per one million characters.
+TranslatePress doesn’t charge you anything to use Google Translate, but Google’s own pricing applies if your store is large.
+The Google Translate API includes up to 500,000 characters per month for free (~100,000 words).
+After that, you’ll pay $20 per million characters.
+If you want to stay within the free tier, TranslatePress includes a built-in usage limiter to help you do that.

 For more details, you can check out our full guide on how to automatically translate WooCommerce.